IndoorLocation/meraki-indoor-location/README.md

 All Meraki access points can be configured to emit a iBeacon bluetooth signal.
 Those signals can be heard by the mobile phones and used to compute the device's location.
 See [the Bluetooth Beaconing section in the Meraki documentation
 ](https://documentation.meraki.com/MR/Bluetooth/Bluetooth_Low_Energy_(BLE))

 In order to do so, an iBeacon SDK needs to be included in your app.
-This framework proposes a BasicBeaconIndoorLocationProvider available for both [iOS](https://github.com/IndoorLocation/basic-beacon-indoor-location-provider-ios) and [Android](https://github.com/IndoorLocation/basic-beacon-indoor-location-provider-android).
+IndoorLocation proposes a BasicBeaconIndoorLocationProvider available for both [iOS](https://github.com/IndoorLocation/basic-beacon-indoor-location-provider-ios) and [Android](https://github.com/IndoorLocation/basic-beacon-indoor-location-provider-android).
 Other providers exists with more comprehensive features.

 In order to use the BasicBeaconIndoorLocationProvider, the steps are the following: